IntertechInc/uicollectionview-tutorial/README.md

 # UICollectionView Tutorial

 This code accompanies the [iOS UICollectionView Tutorial](http://www.intertech.com/Blog/ios-uicollectionview-tutorial-1-introducing-custom-layouts/) article series from the Intertech Blog.
+It demonstrates UICollectionView using a basic flow layout and a completely custom layout using UICollectViewLayout.

 ## Using the Code